MonjokT/Predicting-Bridge-Structural-Health-and-Failure-Risk/README.md

 <img width="1384" height="484" alt="1000820969" src="https://github.com/user-attachments/assets/96685a20-aa97-4a76-ae63-a432e9903855" />

-Yes — clearly.
-2.
+Yes ,clearly.
 The scatter plot on the left illustrates the raw relationship between a bridge's age and its structural health.
 While newer bridges are densely clustered at high scores (7–9), the "downward drift" of the data points as age increases shows that time is the most persistent threat to structural integrity.
-The line chart (right) provides a clearer trend by averaging these scores across decades:
+The line chart on the right provides a clearer trend by averaging these scores across decades:
  * Direct Correlation: Condition ratings follow a near-constant decline as we move from modern bridges (averaging ~8.0) back toward the early 1900s.
  * The "Fair" Plateau: Bridges built between 1800 and 1900 have plateaued in the "Fair" category (averaging ~5.0), likely because those still standing have undergone significant historic preservation.
  * Predictive Power: Age is the single most reliable predictor in the model, as it serves as a proxy for cumulative environmental wear and outdated design standards.